 At the Detroit Zoo

-The rockhopper penguins can be seen at the Penguinarium – the first zoo facility built specifically for penguins – along with the macaroni, gentoo and king penguins.
+The rockhopper penguins can be seen at the Polk Penguin Conservation Center – the largest penguin facility in the world – along with the macaroni, gentoo and king penguins.
 A unique circular pool lets the birds swim continuously, giving them the ability to swim fast enough to porpoise and “fly” through the water.
 The Detroit Zoo is one of the few zoos where penguins can display this natural behavior.

 The name rockhopper comes from the bird’s ability to jump off cliffs.
 When on land, they tend to hop.
 They can jump up to 6 feet.

 The male can produce “penguin’s milk” for the hatchling if the female does not come back with food.